-It’s Friday and that means garbage day in Emmarentia in Johannesburg.
-In the competitive world of recycling, that equals a 3 – 4am start for most recyclers.
+It’s Friday, and that means garbage day in Emmarentia in Johannesburg.
+In the competitive world of recycling, that equals a 3 – 4 am start for most recyclers.
 Recycling in South Africa has a strong SADC (Southern African Development Community) flavour to it, with Lesotho, Zimbabwe, Botswana and Mozambique well represented.
 Many sleep in the city to save on transport costs and to get a head start on the competition.
-It is estimated that each household bin is handled by 2-4 recyclers.
+It is estimated that 2-4 recyclers handle each household bin.

 Recycling is big business in South Africa, with heavyweights such as Nampak and ArcelorMittal dotting the landscape.
 The industry is fueled by a hunger for recyclable items for both local and international manufacturers.
 Some recycled items, such as copper are in high demand ($9-$10 per kg on Alibaba’s website).
 I recently received a call from a Chinese friend based in Guangzhou, enquiring if I have any recycled copper contacts in the Democratic Republic of Congo.